Best of Cambodia and South Vietnam Trip Notes

 Eating & Drinking

-Vietnamese cuisine is distinct and unforgettable, made famous for its use of tangy herbs and zesty flavours.
+Vietnamese cuisine is distinct and unforgettable, made famous for its use of tangy herbs and zesty flavors.
 Traditionally, Vietnamese cuisine is boiled and steamed, rather than stir-fried like Thai and Chinese.
 Inexpensive food markets, street vendors and casual restaurants line almost every corner of Vietnam’s major cities and small towns – making it extremely easy to find these popular meals and more.
 Check out our Vietnam food guide for more.

 Goi Cuon: Translucent spring rolls packed with greens, coriander and minced pork or shrimp.
 These traditional spring rolls are served as a starter in most Vietnamese restaurants.